Editor Interface Navigation

 -

-Inspect a Run (Detailed View):
+Inspect an Execution (Detailed View):

 OpenAIin the image), the main panel will show you the exact Input data it received and the Output data it generated.